tonandr/ymc/README.md

-# ymc
-Yaw misalignment calibrator of wind turbine
+# Yaw misalignment calibrator of wind turbine

 I developed yaw misalignment calibrator of wind turbine while participating in the contest as the link.